Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 The Zhuilu trail is a perfect day trip from Hualien city, in eastern Taiwan.

 First you will need to get to Hualien.
-There are lots of cheap flights and trains from Taipei, with a flight taking 1 hour for about $900 NTD ($30 USD), or a train journey taking 2 hours for about half the cost — $450 NTD.
+There are lots of cheap flights and trains from Taipei, with a flight taking 1 hour for about $1,200 NTD ($40 USD), or a train journey taking 2 hours for less than half the cost — $450 NTD.
 We took the train.

 I’d recommend staying at least a couple nights in Hualien so you can do this hike and also spend some time seeing everything else that Taroko Gorge has to offer.
 It’s an amazingly scenic area and Hualien has lots of restaurants and comfy hotels and hostels to choose from.